 |Mt.
 Huashan |

 Driving eastward for Lintong or taking City Bus U5 (306) from the east square of the railway station, first comes the Banpo Museum which built on the ancient human village relics of Neolithic Yangshao culture.
 Terracotta Army is the most attractive along the east scenery line.
 A few minutes' drive away, there is the Huaqing Hot Springs at the north foot of Mt.
 Lishan, which is favored for its scenic beauty and palace complex, becoming well-known as the spa place for Concubine Yang of Tang (618-907) Emperor Xuanzong.
 If leaving Lintong by train or bus, Mt.
 Huashan, one of the five sacred mountains in China famed for precipitous crags, narrow and steep paths, can be reached within three hours.
-Many visitors choose to climb the mountain at night and wait for the sun rise on the top.
+Many visitors choose to climb the mountain at night and wait for the sun rise on the top, which extends your vacation in Xian to be a memorable experience.

 |Yangling Mausoleum || |